 (5) The number and frequency of NF bed-hold days used shall be considered in evaluating the continuing need of a resident for NF care.

-(E) Submission of requests for payment for NF bed-hold days.
+(E) Submission of claims for NF bed-hold days.

 (F) NF admission after depletion of NF bed-hold days.